Benchmarking with AUM SCORE

 The Power of Benchmarking

-AUMScore is the result of a year-long energy efficiency study thought of and commissioned by AUM in conjunction with Georgia Tech University.
-We interviewed over 300 property owners representing over 2,400 Multifamily properties throughout the US.
+SCORE is the result of a year-long energy efficiency study initiated and commissioned by AUM in conjunction with Georgia Tech University.
+We interviewed over 300 property owners representing over 2,400 multifamily properties throughout the US.

-Benchmarking with AUMScore allows you to compare a property’s energy efficiency to other similar properties in your portfolio.
+Benchmarking with SCORE allows you to compare a property’s energy efficiency to other similar properties in your portfolio.
 It also allows you to compare energy efficiency to other similar properties in a given region.
-Once an AUMScore is attained, an AUM Energy professional is available to advise you with steps to make your properties more energy efficient using the latest methods available.
+Once a SCORE is attained, an AUM Energy professional is available to advise you with steps to make your properties more energy efficient using the latest methods available.

 Establishing a TRUE Energy Efficiency Benchmark

 A true energy efficiency benchmark is a complex relational statistical analysis that gives you the roadmap to becoming more efficient.
 The key is this: after the baseline is established and the roadmap created, the baseline moves automatically as efficiency improves or as more properties are added to the peer group.
 The initial benchmark uses multiple outputs in combination to calculate energy efficiency and identify potential improvement options.
 All of the variables that are not taken into consideration in a baseline measurement and an energy trending report must be considered to provide a true energy efficiency benchmark against like properties in both the initial measurement and over time.

 A true energy efficiency benchmark will have the following characteristics: